 What we can do is make the vines branch out or umbrella out a bit.
 Lean them more horizontally on the top of the post if you're growing them this way.

 As you often see on dragon fruit farms, this is the dragon's head with lots of branches curving down:

 This hanging down creates some stresses on the undersides of the vines.
 It helps with inducing flower & fruit growth.
 If you don't like doing it this way, you can just lay the trees on the ground or some rocks.
 Flowers & fruits will usually grow out from branches with round tips.

-A drawback of growing them this way is chickens & raccoons and other small animals.
-They get most of the fruits (if you're not quick to harvest them first :) ).
+One drawback of growing them this way is chickens & raccoons and other small animals.
+Because they may come and eat most of the fruits (if you're not quick to harvest them first :) ).
 Fruits & flowers may also be touching the ground.

 Some Phosphorous & Potassium